Skip to main content

 Add SINK Command

-Place the SINK command where you want to publish a message.
+From the Sink category in the left sidebar, drag the SINK command into your step.
 Typically, this is the final command in the last step of your workflow.

 2